R:\Bau\Blog >_

 • Ensure welcoming, respectful, and safe experiences for all, regardless of ability, identity, or cultural background.
 See my blog post Going for gold • 7.

 • Encourage customization and personalization of services, products, and touchpoints to meet individual needs.
-See my blog post on the Individualization Over Standardization strategy.
+See my blog post on the Individualization Over Standardization principle.

 • Deliver flexible and adaptive solutions that address individual needs in real-time.
-See my blog post on the Individualization Over Standardization strategy.
+See my blog post on the Individualization Over Standardization principle.

 • Democratize access to high-value assets and resources.
-See my blog post on the Access Over Ownership strategy.
+See my blog post on the Access Over Ownership principle.

 • Connect people with similar goals, interests, or challenges.
-See my upcoming blog post.
+See my blog post on the Members Over Users principle.

 • Give people from diverse backgrounds a voice and agency in shaping services and experiences.
 See my blog post Going for gold • 7.